School immersion in Newfoundland | 12-18 years old | 1 semester to 1 academic year

 • Round-trip transfers from the arrival airport to the host family

-• Round-trip flight if chosen, from Brussels, Paris, or Geneva airport
+• Round-trip flight if chosen, from Brussels or Paris

 Prices do not include